Shawky1728/Tasks_CSS_Elzero/README.md

 ## 🗂️ Folder Structure

-Each task is placed in its own folder like
+Each task is placed in its own folder